Inventory Control Level

 |Efficient and effective: by keeping stock at this low level will help us to manage our capital effectively, it is not locked with inventory value.
 We only keep enough raw material for our production.||Risk of inventory shortage: Keeping this low stock level, the company will face a higher risk of stock shortage if there are some unexpected changes in this system.|

 |Lower storage cost: with this inventory level we do not need to spend much on the warehouse to store all of them.||Getting stock on time will be complicated and expensive.
 The company needs proper contract terms with suppliers in order to deliver material on time with a strict deadline to prevent any shortage.
 This can limit us from getting a contract with suppliers who may have a better deal besides delivery time.|

 |To catch up with the market: for industry with a short life cycle (Fashion) that needs to update product frequently, keeping less stock will help to reduce obsolete material when the market change.||Too dependent on suppliers.
 If we use this method, it means that we purely rely on our suppliers.
 If they fail to deliver material, our production will stop too.
 We may have some compensation from them as part of the purchase agreement, but we have a bad reputation with customers.
 It will impact our revenue in the long term.|

 3. Inventory Maximum Level

-Inventory maximum level is the warning level which raw material or finish goods are in the potential wastage due to obsolete.
-Raw material has reached a level which is more than production’s need.
+Inventory maximum level is the warning level at which raw material or finished goods are the potential waste due to obsolete.
+Raw material has reached a level that is more than production’s needs.
 When inventory is higher than this level, it will be overstock which incurs higher storage costs and face obsoleteness for short-term material.